 Why is a SaaS System of Record Needed?

 Due to the explosive growth of SaaS, it is more complicated than ever for businesses to know precisely which SaaS applications have been acquired and put into use across the organization.

 In many cases, SaaS application procurement and sourcing occurs via decentralized purchasing by individual business units, teams, and employees – without IT oversight.
-According to IDC, more than 60% of all business technology spending in the US now occurs outside of IT department budgets.
-Zylo data shows that more than 50% of all software spending occurs outside IT’s budget.
+According to Zylo’s 2023 SaaS Management Index, more than 69% of all software spending occurs outside IT’s budget.

 Without a centralized system to record and manage all SaaS applications, critical information on application cost, usage, ownership, and other details quickly becomes obscured or fragmented.
 Without this information in a unified and accessible format, it is nearly impossible to manage SaaS applications proactively as a holistic business resource.

 The goals of a SaaS system of record are to consolidate and display all information about every SaaS application within the business in a single source of truth.

 With this information readily available, teams who manage SaaS applications can identify shadow IT, drive cost savings, measure application value, and reduce risks.

 How to Create a SaaS System of Record